mickeyftm/berserk-frontend/README.md

-# PolyGoatk Frontend
+# Berserk Frontend

-This project contains the main features of the PolyGoat application.
+This project contains the main features of the Berserk application.